reflectoring/reflectoring.github.io/content/blog/2022/2022-05-27-one-stop-guide-mapstruct.md

 }
 ```

-You might have noticed that the `BasicMapperImpl` has picked up the builder method since it’s annotated in the object.
+We might have noticed that the `BasicMapperImpl` has picked up the builder method since it’s annotated in the object.
 But if that is not defined then it will instantiate with the `new` keyword and a constructor.

 Now we just need to instantiate the conversion mapping by something like the below: